Skip to main content

 Find details about this year's unit evaluations, setting up the survey, choosing questions, encouraging constructive feedback and sharing results with students.

-For standard UG and PGT units, and for each semester, the University asks all students to complete unit evaluations about their course.
-For some longer units or year long units you may want to ask students to evaluate the unit twice.
+For standard undergraduate (UG) and taught postgraduate (PGT) units, and for each semester, the University asks all students to complete unit evaluations about their course.
+For some longer units or year-long units you may want to ask students to evaluate the unit twice.

 Semester 1